1. Developing a Research Strategy involves...

 It is always a good practice to "consider the source" when you are gathering information for your topic.
 This applies to books, periodicals, information on a web site as well as personal interviews.
 Some things to consider include:

 For books and journals, such criteria as the credentials of the author, the publisher of the book or periodical, and the reputation or nature of the periodical (e.g., is it a scholarly journal?) are factors you want to check.
-There are a number of sites identified by the English Department to help you evaluate and cite web resources.

 - Information collected should support your original topic